input-output-hk/plutus-pioneer-program/code/week01/README.md

 Enter 3 into the spMinBid field.

-The last two fields - spCurrencySumbol and unTokenName specify the currency of the NFT that is the subject of the auction.
+The last two fields - spCurrencySymbol and unTokenName specify the currency of the NFT that is the subject of the auction.
 In Plutus a native token is defined by a currency symbol and a name.

 In this case, the symbol is 66 and the token name, as we have seen is T.